-I know that at the moment finding a job in Finland for English speakers is challenging.
+I know that at the moment, finding a job in Finland for English speakers is challenging.
 I’m having weekly discussions relating to this topic with Finns in the private and public sectors.

 The change is coming.
 It’s not a cosmetic change where we just advertise Finland as a great place to work but a transformation within the Finnish society and communities to be inclusive and welcoming.

 I have an idea for you and me both here.
-Whenever we find something that is new to us or doesn’t make sense, let’s ask more questions around it so that we can understand it better.
+Whenever we find something that is new to us or doesn’t make sense, let’s ask more questions about it so that we can understand it better.
 And let’s use our voices to create suggestions on how to make it better.

 A big thank you for being here!
-If you have any questions about jobs or job hunts in Finland, let me know in the comments.
+If you have questions about jobs or job hunts in Finland, let me know in the comments.

-Looking for more information about Finnish life?
+More information about Finnish life?
 Click to read one of these posts:

 - How to Prepare Yourself For Culture Shock in Finland